RcppCore/rcpp-gallery/_posts/2013-01-09-first-steps-with-C++11.md

 ---
 The recent release of the C++11 standard has brought a lot of attention to the new language features.
-Rcpp, as a CRAN package, follows CRAN policy in not (yet!!) supporting the standard for its purported _non-portable_ status.
-Even as of the current `g++` version, we still need to explicitly enable C++11 support which we can do here from R prior to compiling:
+Rcpp, as a CRAN package, follows CRAN policy in not (yet at least) supporting this standard for its purported _non-portable_ status.
+As even the current `g++` version does of course support C++11 by default, one still needs to explicitly enable C++11 support which we can do here from R prior to compiling: